ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 * 'error_description', with value a CBOR text string specifying a human-readable diagnostic description of the error occurred at the KDC, written in English.
 The diagnostic text is intended for software engineers as well as for device and network operators, in order to aid debugging and provide context for possible intervention.
 The diagnostic message SHOULD be logged by the KDC.
 This field MAY be present, and it is unlikely relevant in an unattended setup where human intervention is not expected.

-CBOR labels for the 'error' and 'error_description' fields are defined in {{params}}, where both parameters are defined as OPTIONAL to support for Clients.
+The 'error' and 'error_description' fields are defined as OPTIONAL to support for Clients (see {{params}}).
 A Client supporting the 'error' parameter and able to understand the specified error may use that information to determine what actions to take next.

 {{error-types}} of this specification defines an initial set of error identifiers, as possible values for the 'error' field.
 Application profiles of this specification inherit this initial set or error identifiers and MAY define additional value (OPT5).